beatfactor/nightwatch-testing-library/README.md

 Once the plugin is installed, you can use the `TestingLibrary` queries in your tests as regular Nightwatch commands.

+### About the queries
+- `getBy...`: returns the matching element and throw a descriptive error if no elements match or if more than one match is found (use `getAllBy` instead if more than one element is expected);
+- `queryBy...`: returns the matching element and return `null` if no elements match.
+This is useful for asserting an element that is not present.
+Throws an error if more than one match is found (use `queryAllBy` instead if this is OK);
+- `findBy...`: same as `getBy...` but will retry until a default timeout of `1000ms` is reached before throwing the error when no match is found.
+If you need to find more than one element, use `findAllBy`.

 The complete list of queries is available on the [DOM Testing Library documentation](https://testing-library.com/docs/queries/about).

 ### getByText